 - Maintain and improve on the excellent levels of academic achievement that have become the norm for the Academy. - Change from being a Single Academy Trust (SAT) to become a Multi Academy Trust (MAT) to achieve the economies of scale and resilience that are possible for a group of Academies. - Develop partnerships with local primary schools.
-The partnerships aim to enable a smooth transition from primary to secondary and to share knowledge and expertise to the benefit of each school. - Increase the school roll so that funding and economies of scale can be increased. - Build an extension to our dining hall with funding provided by LB Wandsworth. - Improve sports provision through local partnerships and by developing artificial playing surfaces within the school grounds. - Seek energy efficiency grants to reduce the Academy Trust's carbon footprint through the installation of solar panels and an air source heat pump.
+The partnerships aim to enable a smooth transition from primary to secondary and to share knowledge and expertise to the benefit of each school. - · Increase the school roll so that funding and economies of scale can be increased. - · Build an extension to our dining hall with funding provided by LB Wandsworth. - Improve sports provision through local partnerships and by developing an artificial playing surface within the school grounds. - Invest in energy efficiency improvements (via grants where possible) to reduce the Schools carbon footprint through the installation of solar panels and an air source heat pump.